 The above-mentioned responses, known as thermal regulation, are the body’s natural reaction to conditions that it perceives as life-threatening.
 Enhanced blood circulation is one of the leading effects of these natural responses, as the body tries to ensure the tissues and organs receive the vital nutrients and oxygen they need.
 It also helps to eliminate the build-up of toxins, reduces inflammation, and eases pain.

 Cryotherapy chambers are a useful tool for anyone suffering from exercise induced muscle damage as well, the muscle pain relief from the cold treatment is undefeated! extreme cold temperatures help to aid sore muscles and injury recovery by reducing the bodies natural inflammatory process.

 Does cryotherapy work for arthritis?

 So, does cryotherapy work for arthritis?
 Well, according to the research, it does.
-In 2014, French researchers published a review of the effects of whole body cryotherapy for rheumatoid arthritis in the Journal of Expert Review of Clinical Immunology that stated that exposure to icy temperatures reduced pain and inflammation related to joint diseases.
+In 2014, French researchers published a review of the effects of whole body cryotherapy for rheumatoid arthritis in the Journal of Expert Review of Clinical Immunology that stated that exposure to icy temperatures reduced pain and inflammation related to joint diseases and acute injury.

 In another study that was published by French researchers in the Journal of Thermal Biology in 2016, several studies that involved the use of whole body cryotherapy for people who suffered from joint inflammation, stiffness, and pain, stated that the treatment was effective.
 The study stated that it reduced inflammation, eased stiffness, and alleviated pain, and it also helped to improve the quality of sleep among participants.